truar/gcp-learning/gcp-study-guide-associate/README.md

 Very similar to a relational schema, you can choose to use a foreign key or nested tables, to group table physically in the same cluster, increasing your performance

 Use the console to:
-* create the instance: choose mutliregional (expensive) or regional (cheaper), the name, number of nodes.
+* create the instance: choose multiregional (expensive) or regional (cheaper), the name, number of nodes.
 * create The tables: use a SQL query to create a schema
-* insert/update/delete datas inside the table
+* insert/update/delete data inside the table
 * Remove tables and instances
 Straightforward, nothing complicated.